 I saw neither the boards nor the Gave; it seemed to me I was at the grotto, no farther away than at the other times.
 I saw nothing but the Blessed Virgin. – Père Cros’ Journal of Inquire, Page 101

 At this point, the histories of St. Bernadette and the Grotto of Lourdes split.
 A few words on the Grotto of Lourdes before rejoining Bernadette:

 The number of pilgrims visiting the grotto continued to grow.
-Countless miraculous healings were attributed to bathing or drinking the water of the spring.
+Countless miraculous healings were attributed to bathing in or drinking the water of the spring.
 Volunteers assisted the ill in all aspects of attendance – travel, meals, and physical caretaking.
 Politicians and church authorities continued to be involved.
-Upon the report of the medical/miracle review board, the Roman Catholic Church named the site, The Sanctuary of Our Lady of Lourdes.
+Upon the report of the medical/miracle review board, the Roman Catholic Church named the site The Sanctuary of Our Lady of Lourdes.

 Novelists wrote about Bernadette, Our Lady of Lourdes, and the grotto.
 Then they publicly argued over whose version was truer.

 Prominent people witnessed or experienced healings.
 Miracles occurred there every day usually during the Eucharistic Parade before Holy Communion.